-The heavy public use of buildings, and the demands on building equipment and systems for constant temperature and humidity levels to protect the National Collections exacerbate the natural aging process of building materials.
-Eventually, even effective preventive maintenance and minor repair programs cannot keep the machinery components of building systems running.
+The heavy public use of buildings, and the demands on building equipment and systems for constant temperature and humidity levels to protect the National Collections, exacerbate the natural aging process of building materials.
+Eventually, even effective preventive maintenance and regular repair programs cannot keep the machinery components of building systems running.
 The Institution must overhaul heating, ventilation, and air conditioning (HVAC), electrical and plumbing systems periodically to replace deteriorated equipment, wires, ducts, and pipes.
-Contractors must repair exterior elements of buildings to correct the effects of weather and guard against interior damage.
-In addition, the enactment of new life safety and health codes and regulations call for building modifications to ensure a safe environment for visitors and staff.
+It must repair the effects of weather on the exterior of buildings and guard against interior damage.
+In addition, the enactment of new codes and regulations call for building modifications to ensure a safe and healthful environment for visitors and staff.

-In recent years funding levels for maintenance, repair, and preservation of the buildings have not kept pace with the rate of deterioration.
+In recent years funding levels for maintenance, repair, and preservation of buildings have not kept pace with the rate of deterioration.
 A substantial backlog of essential repair work exists.
 These repairs are essential to ensure continued functionality of building equipment and systems, long-term preservation of the buildings, or compliance with life safety and health codes and standards.
 The current estimate of the backlog of projects is \$197 million.

-Major funding will reduce this backlog and preserve buildings for continued use by future generations.
+Only major funding increases will reduce this backlog and preserve buildings for continued use by future generations.
 Annual funding at the "current services" level in the Repair and Restoration of Buildings program is not sufficient to support the work required.
 Some of the work is, in fact, more urgent today because inadequate funding in the past prevented the timely repair or replacement of building systems and components.

-The Smithsonian categorizes projects under the R&R program into two categories and accordingly it requests funding in two sub-accounts.
+The Smithsonian separates projects under the R&R program into two categories and accordingly requests funding in two sub-accounts.
 The first sub-account within the R&R account, called "Major Capital Renewal," includes funds for the cyclical replacement of major building systems and equipment and major renovation projects required to assure long-term preservation of the buildings.
 These projects are different from ongoing restoration work, preventive maintenance projects, or repairs undertaken when a piece of equipment fails.
-Their magnitude, expense, and planning complexity distinguish them from more routine repair work.
+Their magnitude, expense, and planning complexity distinguish them from this more routine repair work.
 More than half of the identified backlog consists of these major replacement requirements for HVAC and electrical systems at the Natural History, American History, Arts and Industries, and American Art and Portrait Gallery buildings.

 The second R&R sub-account is Repairs, Restoration and Code Compliance.
-Funding requested through this sub-account will eliminate over time the remainder of the backlog of needed repairs and other work to meet safety and health requirements.
+Funding requested through this sub-account will eliminate, over a period of time, the remainder of the backlog of repairs and other work needed to meet safety and health requirements.
 This sub-account encompasses six categories of routine maintenance and repair projects, such as: